thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 );
 ```

-And take a look at the user interface.
+Then, take a look at the user interface.

 ```shell
 open http://localhost:8000/textfield.html